 Sometimes, air gets trapped when your baby attempts to burp.
+This irritates the baby.
 This could lead to discomfort and crying spells, besides wheezing, pulling the legs, crankiness, irritability, and coughing.
 These crying spells could range from mild to extreme.
 Do not panic.
 Rather try out different techniques until the baby calms down.

 Tips To Minimize Gulping Of Air By The Baby

 Follow these simple steps to stop the baby from swallowing a lot of air during feeds.

 - Sitting position: Make your baby sit in an upright position during feeds.
 Keep the head up.